Lori McNeil: Career

 Lori McNeil attended Oklahoma State University for two years and played tennis for the Cowgirls, reaching the 1983 NCAA quarterfinals (losing to eventual champion Beth Herr from USC).

 McNeil played on the WTA Tour for 19 years from 1983–2002.
 She won a total of ten singles titles and 33 doubles titles during her career.
 Her career-high world rankings were No. 9 in singles (in 1988) and No. 4 in doubles (in 1987).

 In 1987, McNeil was awarded the WTA Most Improved Player of the Year.

 McNeil is perhaps best remembered for her results against Steffi Graf.
 In 1992, she defeated Graf 7–6, 6–4 in the first round of the WTA Tour Championships, marking the first time since 1985 that Graf had lost in the opening round of a tournament.
-Then, in 1994, McNeil beat Graf 7–5, 7–6 in the first round at Wimbledon, the first time in Grand Slam history that a defending champion had suffered a first-round loss in women's singles.
+Then, in 1994, McNeil beat Graf 7–5, 7–6 (7-5) in the first round at Wimbledon, the first time in Grand Slam history that a defending champion had suffered a first-round loss in women's singles.This is widely considered as one of the biggest upsets in tennis history.

 That year, McNeil went on to reach the semifinals at Wimbledon before losing to eventual-champion Conchita Martínez 3-6, 6-2, 10-8.
 This equalled McNeil's best-ever Grand Slam singles performance – she also reached the semifinals at the US Open in 1987 (after defeating six-time champion Chris Evert in the quarterfinals) where she lost to Graf 4-6, 6-2, 6-4.

 Despite never winning a women's doubles Grand Slam title, she reached the quarterfinal stage or better on 22 occasions at major level, and won multiple WTA Tour doubles titles with many of the leading doubles players of the era, including Martina Navratilova, Gigi Fernández, Rennae Stubbs, Katrina Adams, Zina Garrison and Helena Suková.

 From 2001-2004, McNeil coached former top-5 player Amanda Coetzer.
 Partnering together, coach and student reached the doubles quarterfinals of the 2002 Australian Open.
 In 2004 and 2008, McNeil was also Assistant Coach to the US Olympic tennis teams.

 In 2006, McNeil was inducted into the ITA Hall of Fame.